SimonBuxx/LogiJS/README.md

 * **https://logijs.netlify.com/logijs.html?sketch=cpunew**

 * **https://logijs.netlify.com/logijs.html?sketch=multiplication**

+For an overview of all existing sketches, please see our Wiki here on GitHub.
 ## Tutorial
 ### The Basics
 If you want to use LogiJS for the first time, please let me tell you the basics on how to use it.
 We start simple.